 This is a particularly interesting finding as it does seem to suggest that terpenes from the same plant source as the cannabinoids are more beneficial than ones artificially added later.

 This is something that many CBD enthusiasts have claimed previously, suggesting that the correct ratios of cannabinoids and terpenes as presented naturally in the hemp plant are the ideal mix, but this is the first scientific evidence to back that up.

 It’s probably also a sign that high-quality, full-spectrum CBD from ethical sources should always be a priority, and that you probably don’t want to buy CBD oil from Holland & Barrett for pain relief.

-Whether you believe the existing evidence around CBD for pain relief, or wait for further research is, of course, your own choice, but following on from the above studies, let’s look at exactly how CBD is thought to be able to manage these benefits:
+Whether you believe the existing evidence around CBD for pain relief, or wish to wait for further research is a personal choice, but following on from the above studies, let’s look at exactly how CBD is thought to be able to manage these benefits…